 Girls Names Ending With O from Nouns and Place Names

 Nature names and place names headline this category.
 Borrowing from the dictionary and the atlas surfaces some intriguing options.

 Doe – Doe can be short for Dorothy, or any name starting with Do.
 A doe is a female deer, too, which puts Doe in the company of Bear, Wolf, Fox, Lion, Hawk, and all of those bird names for girls.

 Meadow – This gentle nature name was worn by television mobster Tony Soprano’s daughter a few years back.
 It continues to be a possibility for for parents seeking a feminine but frills-free choice.

 Shiloh – A Neil Diamond song, a fictional dog, and a Civil War battlefield = a stylish name for either gender.
-Thanks to the Jolie-Pitt crew, it is certainly wearable for a daughter.
+Thanks to the Jolie-Pitt crew, it is certainly wearable in 2014.